mawrkus/firefox-readme-addon/README.md

 # 🦊 Readme!
 Firefox add-on

-A firefox add-on that saves links/images/texts for later reading.
+A firefox add-on that let you extract text, links or images from any page for later reading.

 ## Requirements